Want to be an antiracist white Jew?

 Who is this class for?

 As taught by Racial Equity tools “to advance racial equity, there is work for white people and people of color to do separately and together.
 For white people, a caucus provides time and space to work explicitly and intentionally on understanding white culture and white privilege and to increase one’s critical analysis around these concepts.
 A white caucus also puts the onus on white people to teach each other about these ideas, rather than placing a burden on people of color to teach them.”
 This circle is designed for people who identify as Jewish and appear white.
 That said, others who want to explore race privilege in a Jewish context, either Jewish and not white or not Jewish and white, are welcome to apply.
 This course is created with specific attention to understanding antisemitism, confronting white dominance in Jewish history in the United States, and exploring what’s it like to be a Jewish person in a mostly Christian country.
 We highly encourage signing up for this workshop with a friend/co-worker/partner, or in a small team.

 Is there homework?

 Yes!
-Before the first session, all members of the circle must watch the three-part PBS series Race: The Power of an Illusion.
+Before the first session, we ask all members of the circle to watch the three-part PBS series Race: The Power of an Illusion.
 Each week, there will be a mix of articles, videos and podcasts to engage in preparation for the week’s gathering alongside the request that some of that be processed with a study buddy / accountability partner / chevruta.
 We provide materials in a variety of mediums to hopefully meet the needs of different learning styles.

 8 x 3-hour Sessions?
 That seems like a lot!

 It is!
 There is so much complexity of history, culture, and spirit in an honest exploration of racism in the United States.
 And there is an equally abundant landscape of complexity being Jewish in the United States.
 This course is designed to be immersive and comprehensive, providing space for extensive information sharing, processing, community building, and learning integration which are all key components in understanding the U.S. system of racial oppression and where we sit inside of it so we can participate in dismantling it.
 Each session will have 1) a review of readings w/dialogue of key concepts, 2) experiential and creative exercises to reflect on and engage the content for different learning styles, and 3) a relevant Jewish/Spiritual teaching to help ground the learning in ritual.

 What if I can’t commit to the whole thing?

-It is crucial that all members of the Jewish Justice Circle commit to all sessions.
-We are building a trusting space together where we can all grow honest and vulnerable to look into the hidden spaces we might not have seen before, in ourselves, and in the world in which we live.
-This can be a sometimes painful and disturbing process.
+It is crucial that members of the Jewish Justice Circle commit to all sessions.
+We are building a trusting space together where we can all be honest and vulnerable to look into the hidden spaces we might not have seen before, in ourselves, and in the world in which we live.
+This can be a sometimes painful and distressing process.
 Part of starting the course is the agreement to not turn away, to stay to completion.
 Special arrangements can be made for folks who want to participate and know in advance that they will miss one class.
 We do understand life is filled with the unexpected and ask all participants to sign-up with the best intention to fully participate.